-The purpose of the championships is to provide good and satisfying contest to determine the champion in each class and to reinforce friendship amongst pilots and nations (S10 4.2).
+The purpose of the championships is to provide good and satisfying contest to determine the World Champion in each class of Paramotor and to reinforce friendship amongst pilots and nations (S10 4.2).
+Where the word aircraft is read, it is understood to be paramotor and on the contrary it is valid.